 Your body's ability to fight infection may be reduced while you are being treated with abatacept.
-Stop using abatacept and check with your doctor right away if you or your child have any of the following symptoms while using abatacept: fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.
+Check with your doctor right away if you or your child has any of the following symptoms while using abatacept: fever, chills, cough or hoarseness, flu-like symptoms, lower back or side pain, painful or difficult urination, or unusual tiredness or weakness.

 abatacept may cause serious allergic reactions, including anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-Check with your doctor right away if you or your child has a rash, itching, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble with breathing; lightheadedness or fainting; or chest pain after you receive the medicine.
+Check with your doctor right away if you or your child has a rash, itching, large, hive-like swelling on the face, eyelids, lips, tongue, throat, hands, legs, feet, or sex organs, trouble with breathing, lightheadedness or fainting, or chest pain after you receive the medicine.

 You or your child will need to have a skin test for tuberculosis before you start using abatacept.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.